1andriks/Quizz_Vendon/README.md

 choices - table of choicess for Quiz 1;
 choices_math - table of choices for Quiz 2;
 users_results - results of a user: name, quiz chosen, score, chosen answers;

+Info for used database server:
+XAMPP software was used to connect to MySQL and Apache server.
+Database was created with phpMyAdmin.